 An Active/Planned Medications Summary Section is generated containing the relevant active and planned medications along with the applicable indications.
 The Active/Planned Medications Summary Section is rendered to be viewed by the Specialist.

-X.4.2.5 Use Case #5: Document Summary Section
+X.4.2.5 Use Case #5: IHE Document Summary Section

 A provider is sending a CDA document and would like to communicate specific information to the receiving provider about the document or relevant information in the document.
-The provider creates the CDA document and include a Document Summary Section which contains the needed information.
+The provider creates the CDA document and include a document summary section which contains the needed information.

 X.4.2.5.1 Document Summary Section Use Case Description

 This use case involves the transition of a patient from one care setting to another.
 The patient suffered a recent traumatic brain injury and is transferring from an acute rehabilitation care setting to a post-acute care setting.
 The transferring provider creates a CDA Transfer Summary Document.
 He would like the receiving provider to know the purpose of the document and portions or items in the document that the receiving provider should pay special attention to.
 The Transfer Summary document contains the problems, physical exam, allergies, procedures, lab results and medications for the patient.
-The transferring provider includes a Document Summary Section which contains information about the purpose of document.
+The transferring provider includes a document summary section which contains information about the purpose of document.
 He also calls attention to the patient’s care team members and specific procedures and results in the document.

 X.4.2.5.2 Document Summary Section Process Flow